swiss-ai-center/a-guide-to-mlops/docs/part-4-labeling-the-data-and-retrain/chapter-18-label-new-data-with-label-studio.md

-# Chapter 17: Retrain the model from new data with DVC Sync
+# Chapter 18: Label new data with Label Studio

 ??? info "You want to take over from this chapter?
 Collapse this section and follow the instructions below."